Monday, October 7, 2019

 I will tell you where to obtain documents that are not available online, so that you won't have to pay me for the time I would have to invest in obtaining those hard copies.

-You will be paying for my time.
-It is not possible to guarantee that the documents you want actually exist and are available.
+It is not possible to guarantee that the documents you HOPE to find are documents that actually exist and are available.
 Most of the time, I find documents and newspaper articles that were previously unimagined.
-You need to be open to what I find.
+You need to be open to what is available.
+The existence of death certificates is not insured, for instance, because that sort of thing has not been available except for during our more modern era.

 YOUR GRANDMA LIED TO YOU:

 Many people are met with at least one big surprise in the course of the research of their family history.
 What you have been told about it may be, to one degree or another, false.
-Divorces, illegitimate children, "parents" that were actually step-parents, and the occasional sister you never knew you had will pop up in the course of things.
-If you feel you cannot bear to know about any of these surprising facts, then perhaps it is better not to engage in genealogy research.
+Divorces, illegitimate children, "parents" that were actually step or adoptive parents, and the occasional brother or sister you never knew you had will pop up in the course of things.
+If you feel you cannot bear to know about any of these surprising family secrets, then perhaps it is better not to engage in genealogy research.

 CONTACT ME FIRST:

 Contact me BEFORE clicking the "donate" button, and I will get some information from you that will help me determine whether or not I will be able to help you.
-I specialize in certain types of populations and I do not take clients who have backgrounds in which I do not have the proper expertise.
+I specialize in certain types of populations and I am not able to help those who have backgrounds in which I do not have the proper expertise.

 Contact me on Facebook HERE